MistyCommunity/Documentation/src/content/coding/using-remote-commands/architecture.md

 When you send "remote commands" to Misty, your code is running on an external device (say, in desktop browser or on a Raspberry Pi) and not onboard the robot.
 This is different from [local skills](../../../coding/using-local-skills/architecture), where you upload your code to the robot, and it runs internally on Misty.

 Misty’s remote command interface is based on a powerful REST API.
 The examples in this topic are written in JavaScript and use helper libraries to simplify making requests and subscribing to Misty’s WebSocket connections.
-You can also use [this Python wrapper](https://github.com/MistyCommunity/mistyPy) to send Misty commands or a REST client such as Postman.
+You can also use the community owned [Python wrapper](https://github.com/MistyCommunity/mistyPy) or a REST client such as Postman to send Misty commands.

 Creating your own remote skill for Misty typically involves two things: getting data from Misty via WebSocket connections and sending commands to Misty using her API.
 This topic walks you through both sides of this process.